A thousand IRD staff to remain displaced for most of the year

 "But I know that everyone will appreciate having certainty for our future Wellington accommodation."

+A spokesperson for him, Nick Wareham, confirmed they expected the work to be completed by the end of the year, which will involve installing steel posts and plates at various locations.

-An Inland Revenue spokesman said the landlord has now finalised the design solution to remediate the building to a minimum of 80 per cent of the New Building Standard.
+He said the building would be strengthened to a minimum of 80 per cent of the New Building Standard.

-The landlord has provided a remediation plan, which indicated the work will be completed in 2022, he said.

-Asteron Centre owner Mark Dunajtschik could not be reached for comment regarding the building's future.
-He has previously declined to comment on the building's seismic status.

 PSA Te Pūkenga Here Tikanga Mahi National Secretary Kerry Davies said while members were looking forward to returning to the Asteron Centre, the union was pleased a solution has been found for them in the meantime.